Non-Martingale Fixed-Point Processes for Iterated Monodromy Groups: Acknowledgements

 \section{Acknowledgements}

-We are extremely grateful to our advisor Thomas Tucker for guiding us into this fascinating arithmetic world.
-We are deeply indebted to his enlightening discussions during the preparation of this paper and careful proofreading of the first draft.
-The second author would also like to thank Juan Rivera-Letelier and Dinesh Thakur for their wonderful lectures which triggered his interest in both arithmetic geometry and dynamical systems.
+This article is based on a chapter of the second author's doctoral thesis completed at the University of Rochester, 2025.
+The authors are extremely grateful to their PhD. advisor Thomas Tucker for guiding us into this fascinating arithmetic world.
+We are deeply indebted to his enlightening discussions during the preparation of this paper and proofreading the first draft.
+The second author would also like to thank Juan Rivera-Letelier and Dinesh Thakur for their wonderful lectures that triggered his interest in arithmetic geometry and dynamical systems.